 We have also edited pdf versions of the guides, for those who prefer to read them in this format or print them off to read (see below).

-We partnered with tialt to produce these guides. tialt is a research organisation aiming to create positive social value through theory-led and creative research approaches.
+We partnered with tialt to produce two out of three of these guides. tialt is a research organisation aiming to create positive social value through theory-led and creative research approaches.
 They produce creative tools for social research and engage in dialogue around aspects of our shared humanity.